Trek Hardtail Mountain Bikes Compared: Marlin vs. Roscoe vs. X-Caliber vs. Procaliber

 Extras

-The Procaliber bikes feature an IsoSpeed decoupler.
-It’s a technology that absorbs shock and vibrations, making the ride smoother and more comfortable.
+The Procaliber bikes feature an IsoSpeed decoupler, which absorbs shock and vibrations, making the ride smoother and more comfortable.

 Trek Procaliber 9.5 - IsoSpeed decoupler detail.